Yahyagok/mod-2-project-/README.md

-Name of the project is Rotten and Patatoes.
+Project name is Rotten and Patatoes.
 This project is built with Ruby on Rails,and for CSS used Bootstrap.
 That was a pair project with Jacky Lin.
 User could be able to see bunch of movies and give a comment.
 Each movie has its own page.